ATTENTION: If you have an older nestling that has tried unsuccessfully to

 - Young of open-nesting songbirds often leave their nests as early as day 12-14.

 - Some cavity-nesting species like Tree Swallows may stay in the nest longer.

-- Tree Swallows fledge about day 18 or 19 if good weather and feeding conditions have permitted rapid nestling development.
+- Tree Swallows fledge as early as day 18 or 19 if good weather and feeding conditions have permitted rapid nestling development.